 It allows one to discover the complete mapping of input-data into the regex.

-The inclusion of capture-groups & sub-expressions, introduced a recursive element to the definition of a regex, making the complete mapping of input-data into the regex, the shape of a Rose tree.
-Querying this tree-shaped result, to determine what input-data was consumed by a specific quantified meta-datum, is difficult since the detailed structure of the result-tree is uncertain until the solution is known, but the whole can still be methodically traversed & therefore printed, & doing so is refreshingly informative compared with the prospect of staring myopically at a dysfunctional regex, vainly hoping for a moment of clarity.
+Capture-groups & sub-expressions, introduce a recursive element to the definition of a regex, making the complete mapping of input-data into the regex, a Rose tree.
+Querying this tree-shaped result, to determine what input-data was consumed by a specific quantified meta-datum, is difficult since the detailed structure of the result-tree is uncertain until the solution is known, but the whole can still be methodically traversed & therefore printed, & doing so is refreshingly informative when debugging, compared with the prospect of staring myopically at a dysfunctional regex, vainly hoping for a moment of clarity.

 You may wonder why a direct implementation of a polymorphic regex-engine is required.
 If, for example, one has an enumerated type, with unique instances corresponding to say, the colours of the rainbow, & one wishes to match a lists of these colours, against a regex describing a colour-pattern (exactly why one might want to do this, isn't really the point), couldn't one just define a mapping, from each of the possible enumerated colours, to an arbitrary seven-member subset of characters, then perform the match using a traditional regex-engine ?
 This scheme, for which Heath Robinson doubtless holds a patent, might work to a limited extent, but closer inspection reveals its inadequacy: